ruby-rdf/sparql/README.markdown

 FEATURE LIST
 ------------

-1. **As of right now (09:44 EST, July 15, 2008) can parse a SELECT statement of the form "SELECT ?foo ?bar WHERE { ?x foaf:knows ?y . ?z foaf:name ?y . }"**: When finished, this library will be able to parse arbitrary SPARQL queries and can serve as a maintainable reference implementation in Ruby.
+1. **As of right now (20:28 EST, July 15, 2008) can parse basic SPARQL statements**: When finished, this library will be able to parse arbitrary SPARQL queries and can serve as a maintainable reference implementation in Ruby.

 2.  **Starting point for providing SPARQL endpoints for arbitrary datastores**: When completed, this library will provide hooks that allow a Ruby developer to easily define a translation from SPARQL to another query language or API of their choosing.
 Ideally, this will be done using a simple YAML configuration file.